The Outback, Broken Hill. Credit: Maxime Coquard;Destination NSW

 Outback NSW drives

 The Darling River Run is a 730km drive that follows the Darling River, winding through Outback NSW.
 It's an amazing journey through isolated outback towns that were once thriving ports on the river - Bourke, Louth, Tilpa, Wilcannia and Wentworth.
-Download an itinerary for each section of the drive or for the whole trip.

 In the middle of Outback NSW, more than 120,000 hectares of remote and starkly beautiful landscape provides a window into the dawn of human life on earth.